openaire/openaire-catalogue-docs/docs/graph-production-workflow/deduplication/deduplication.md

 ### Duplicates grouping (transitive closure)

 Once the similarity relations between pairs of records are drawn, the groups of equivalent records are obtained (transitive closure, i.e. “mesh”).
-From such sets a new representative object is obtained, which inherits all properties from the merged records and keeps track of their provenance.
+From such sets a new **representative record** is obtained, which inherits properties from the merged records and keeps track of their provenance.

 ### Relation redistribution